icgowtham/py_mtls/README.md

 * Python based server and client application for using mTLS (mutual TLS).

 ### Introduction
 * `py_mtls` is a Python based server and client application using mTLS (mutual TLS).
 It contains a webserver application and client along with TCP (TLS) server and client.
+It also contains a simple web server which serves HTTP/2.0.

 ### Sample usage: